carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a part of lowering to the explicit model of relocations RewriteStatepointsForGC performs GC specific lowering for '``llvm.memcpy.element.unordered.atomic.*``', '``llvm.memmove.element.unordered.atomic.*``' intrinsics.
+As a part of lowering to the explicit model of relocations RewriteStatepointsForGC performs GC specific lowering for the following
+intrinsics:

+* ``gc.get.pointer.base``
+* ``gc.get.pointer.offset``
+* ``llvm.memcpy.element.unordered.atomic.*``
+* ``llvm.memmove.element.unordered.atomic.*``

-There are two possible lowerings for these copy operations: GC leaf lowering and GC parseable lowering.
+There are two possible lowerings for the memcpy and memmove operations:
+GC leaf lowering and GC parseable lowering.
 If a call is explicitly marked with "gc-leaf-function" attribute the call is lowered to a GC leaf call to '``__llvm_memcpy_element_unordered_atomic_*``' or '``__llvm_memmove_element_unordered_atomic_*``' symbol.
 Such a call can not